StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-what-you-should-know-about-reviewing-code.md

 You prefer double quotes to single ones?
 One for the committee, not for a merge/pull request.

-See this [insightful talk](https://www.youtube.com/watch?v=wf-BqAjZb8M) from Raymond Hettinger on PEP8, which dictates the style guide for Python.
+See this [insightful talk](https://www.youtube.com/watch?v=wf-BqAjZb8M) from Raymond Hettinger on PEP8, which dictates the style for Python.

 ## Start from understanding what needs to be done